Alternatives to Vinyl Siding

 Some of the pros and cons of using various sidings in Toronto are cited below:

 - Fiber cement: though stable and require minimal maintenance, is human-made and, therefore, can only work in selected climatic conditions, making it not to be versatile.
 It is easy to find because the materials used to make it are readily available, and you can also find them in various forms of texture.
-It has so many benefits like, cannot catch fire, not eaten with insects and termites, cannot get spoilt by the wind as well as rotting.
-It also has disadvantages such as; putting it in place is hectic; therefore, you require sophisticated tools and experts that are much costly.
+It has so many benefits like, cannot catch fire, not being eaten by insects and termites, cannot get spoilt by the wind as well as rot.
+It also has disadvantages such as; putting it in place is hectic; therefore, you require sophisticated tools and experts that are much more costly.

 - Stucco: it can last for your entire life if well taken care of.
 It also ogres well with organic colours giving an ideal mixture.
 It is excellent for the fact that it does not catch fire at any time.
 It requires you to paint it once, and that is all for the entire time.
-It is important to note that it has some cons as well, including; require skilled persons to be able to fix them on the wall as well as much money and time during the making.
+It is important to note that it has some cons as well, including; requiring skilled persons to be able to fix them on the wall as well as much money and time during the making.

 - Engineered wood siding is made up of wood components and exists in many suitable forms.
-It gives you benefits like; it cannot be affected by termites and also not prone to dust when cutting.
+It gives you benefits like; it cannot be affected by termites and is also not prone to dust when cutting.
 It also has the other side, which is an encounter with moisture that can affect it after use.

 In conclusion, if you are going for another more advanced siding than vinyl, it is essential to understand their pros and cons, and most important is that before making a decision, it is wise to seek an advisory opinion from an expert.